adobe/PDFServices.NET.SDK.Samples/README.md

 ### Custom Client Configuration

-These samples illustrate how to provide a custom client configurations(timeouts and region) and in-memory authentication credentials.
+These samples illustrate how to provide a custom client configurations(timeouts and region).

 #### Create a PDF File From a DOCX File (By providing custom value for timeouts)